project-single

 Client: Government: Gongshu District City Village Reconstruction Department

-Project Type: Asian Games Field Hockey Stadium and flexible legacy venue
+Project Type: Asian Games Field Hockey Stadium and future public event space

 Renderings and Diagrams: Archi-Tectonics